 The USDA’s Supplemental Food Assistance Program (SNAP) provides help to nearly 45 million people—about 1 in 7 people in the United States.
 Nearly half are children younger than 18.

-The Healthy, Hunger-Free Kids Act of 2010 (P.L.
-111-296) transformed the Supplemental Nutrition Assistance Program Education (SNAP-Ed) from a program focused primarily on distributing nutrition education into a nutrition education and obesity prevention grant program, explicitly adopting obesity prevention as a major emphasis and embracing comprehensive evidence-based strategies delivered through community-based and public health approaches.
-In fiscal year 2014, the U.S. Department of Agriculture (USDA) expects to distribute $400 million to state agencies for SNAP-Ed initiatives.
+Historically, the focus of SNAP-Education, or SNAP-Ed, was on nutrition education for SNAP recipients, but the Healthy, Hunger-Free Kids Act of 2010 transformed the program into a nutrition education and obesity prevention grant program explicitly adopting obesity prevention as a major emphasis and embracing comprehensive evidence-based strategies delivered through community-based and public health approaches.

-In order to achieve these new SNAP-Ed obesity prevention goals, states need a set of effective interventions to include in their programs.
-In October 2012, NCCOR funder USDA asked the NCCOR for rapid help with assembling a portfolio of existing, evidence-based, and actionable tools consistent with the context and policies of SNAP and incorporating evidence-based obesity strategies.
+- The SNAP-Ed Toolkit: a portfolio of existing, evidence-based, and actionable tools consistent with the context and policies of SNAP and incorporating evidence-based obesity strategies.

 - The SNAP-Ed Evaluation Framework: a focused menu of outcome indicators that align with the SNAP‐Ed guiding principles and lend support to documenting changes resulting from multiple approaches in low-income nutrition education and obesity prevention efforts.
 The Framework is presented in a logic model format to inform multi-year planning and evaluation.